primordialocean/diffusion-chronometry-plagioclase/README.md

 - Mg, Partition coefficient: Mutch et al. (2022), Diffusion coefficient: LaTourrette and Wasserburg (1998); Costa et al. (2003); Van Orman et al. (2013)
 - Sr, Partition coefficient: Bindeman et al. (1998), Diffusion coefficient: Giletti and Casserly (1994)

+Solving diffusion equation requires the estimation of thermodynamic parameter ($A$ in equation 7 of Costa et al. (2003)).
+If you apply the Mg partition coefficient of Mutch et al. (2022) to numerical modelling, slope of partition coefficient that is described as $RT\ln{K_D} = AX_\mathrm{An} + B$ from analysed An content and melt SiO2 content.

 ## Rerequistes
 The repository relies on the following third-party libraries:
 - `Numpy`: carrying out numerical calculations